 A lot of entrepreneurs will tell you that they have started with a small project at first, not really expecting to make a lot of money.
 However, over time, they have realized that this can become more than just a side gig.

 If you reach a point where it is making you enough money and there is no cap as far as profits go, going all out and ending up with a job that you actually love is not something out of a realm of impossibilities.
+When you get to that point, it’s important to consider the legal stuff like registering your business and thinking about taxes.
+Starting an LLC or S-corp will shield you from potential issues down the line.

 In a word, it should become clear why so many people are looking to start a side hustle, no matter how small it might be at first.
 The current lifestyle of an average person takes a big toll on their bank account, and if you add the anxiety about an uncertain future, it becomes even more obvious.